VIC.GOV.AU | Policy and Advisory Library

 School councils are responsible for general oversight of maintenance activities to ensure school buildings and grounds are kept in good condition and should do so in consultation with the principal.

 School councils determine the level of school council oversight for maintenance activities and should do so in consultation with the principal.
-For example, at one meeting each year, school councils may review the number of maintenance tasks completed in the SMP associated budget for the upcoming year
+For example, at one meeting each year, school councils may review the number of maintenance tasks completed in the School Maintenance Plans' associated budget for the upcoming year.

 Links